Surveying the Landscape of Ethics-Focused Design Methods: Discussion

 \section{Discussion}

 In this paper, we have identified a range of descriptors of ethics-focused methods that allow us to identify existing mechanisms for ethical support, along with opportunities for the development, adaptation, and dissemination of new methods.
-In this section, we outline how these findings point towards gaps in our current knowledge of ethics-focused methods, identifying spaces for new method development, and also revealing ways to interrogate the performance and performativity of these methods in complex organizational contexts.
-We conclude this section with a more philosophical discussion regarding the ontological dimensions of methods, pointing towards methods use and performance as a normatively-infused way of engaging with design practice.
+In this section, we return to the three stances towards design methods proposed by Gray~\cite{Gray2022-na} to characterize our contribution to the literature and describe opportunities for future work.
+First, in Section~\ref{d1} we outline how the findings represent a codification-focused foundation for describing ethics-focused methods and point towards gaps in our current knowledge of ethics-focused methods, identifying spaces for new method development.
+Second, in Section \ref{d3} build upon our codification-focused analysis to identify how our analytic method vocabulary might be used to interrogate the performance and performativity of these methods in complex organizational contexts as an area of future work.
+Third, in Section \ref{definition} we conclude with a call for research and design work that engages ethics as a key dimension of design practice, pointing towards a new framing for scholarship that connects method design, method use, and method performance.